Hawley Heights, Florida

 Hawley Heights is a neighborhood of Kendall, a CDP and unincorporated community in Miami-Dade County, Florida, United States.
 It is located west of Pinecrest, and just south of Green-Mar Acres, a neighboring neighborhood.
+Its ZIP code is 33176.

+Language

+The Hawley Heights / Howard neighborhood exhibits linguistic diversity, with residents speaking a variety of languages.
+These languages represent the preferences of individuals when communicating within their homes and with their families.
+The predominant language in this neighborhood is Spanish, spoken in approximately 49.3% of households.
+English, Russian, Chinese, and Portuguese are also significant languages spoken by residents in this area.

 Geography

 Hawley Heights is located at 25.661°N 80.344°W, with an elevation 10 ft.